buzzm/postgresbson/README.md

     select (bson_column->'msg'->'header'->'event'->>'ts')::timestamp from table;
     ```

-The BSON type is castable to JSON in so-called EJSON format.
+The BSON type is castable to JSON in so-called [EJSON](https://www.mongodb.com/docs/manual/reference/mongodb-extended-json/) format to preserve type fidelity.
 Thus, the wealth
 of functions and operations and even other extensions built around the JSON type
 can be used on BSON.